-Led by Julie Siddiqi, working with women from all backgrounds around the UK, this network, this movement, this set of ideas is exciting and is making change happen.
+Led by Julie Siddiqi, and with a Steering Group of fifteen women from around the UK, this movement, this set of ideas is exciting and is making change happen.

 As Muslim women, we are probably the most misunderstood group of people anywhere on the planet!
 We are so often talked at or talked about but our own voices are not heard enough.

 We won’t just stand back and accept the status quo when teachings are misused to detrimental affects in our communities and families.

 The mis-use of teachings from our religious texts and scriptures has for too long been used to hold women back, not allowing them to flourish and grow.

 As women of faith, our voices are important, our work is crucial and we need to be heard.
 Each faith community has its own issues, its own learning to do, its own ways of working.
 We are not all the same but the things we have in common can empower us to make change.

 “If I am not for myself, who will be for me?